jacobarger/Fetch_Exercise/README.md

 # Fetch_Exercise

 ## Run instructions
 To run the project, click on the 'Similarity.ipynb' file above, and then click 'open in collab.'
-You may be prompted to sign in to a google account to run it, but I have made the project public, so you should be able to run it in that notebook.
+You may be prompted to sign in to a google account to run it, but I have made the project public, so you should be able to run it in that notebook by pressing SHIFT and ENTER at the same time.
+You can then type your strings in the input box below the code.
 If you have any issues you may need to save the notebook as your own, or as a last resort copy and paste the code into a local python interpreter if your environement does not allow for the usage of Google-based development enironments.

 ## My Thought Process
 Since the project specifications state that the similarity checker does not have to be practical / optimizaed, I thought I would take an interesting approach, one which reflects how I like to look at data when doing numerical analysis.